endpoints4s/endpoints4s/documentation/manual/src/main/paradox/guides/custom-authentication.md

 constructor is private.
 If it was public, clients could build a fake authentication token which would then fail at runtime because the server would reject it when seeing that it is not correctly signed.
-By making the constructor private, we simply make it impossible to reach such a runtime error.
+By making the constructor private, we make it impossible to reach such a runtime error.

 The `AuthenticationToken` class contains the serialized token as well as the decoded `UserInfo`.

-The `authenticationToken` operation is implemented as the dual of the server interpreter: it checks that there is an `Authorization` response header, and that it contains a valid `UserInfo` object.
+The `authenticationTokenCodec` operation is implemented as the dual of the server interpreter: it tries to decode the JWT, and then tries to parse its content and to decode it as a `UserInfo` object.

-In case of failure, this method returns an exception that will be eventually thrown by the base client interpreter.
+In case of failure, it returns an @scaladoc[Invalid](endpoints4s.Invalid) value, which will ultimately been reported to the user by throwing an exception.
 One could argue that we should model the fact that decoding the response can fail by returning an `Option` instead of throwing an exception.
 However, the philosophy of endpoints4s is that client and server interpreters implement a same HTTP protocol, therefore we expect (and assume) the interpreters to be consistent together.